TiagoAMarques/AnIntro2RTutorial/README.md

 - [R charts](https://r-charts.com/) A great resource by "R Coder" that lets you see hundreds of R graph examples and provides all the code to reproduce them, making it easily extendable to your own data, using both base R and `ggplot2`, as well as other packages for some more niche graphs.

+- [A set of R tutorials](https://r-coder.com/learn-r/) While the adds on the webpage are a bit annoying, the content is worth it and there are several free tutorials to learn R at your own pace.

 - [Send me a suggested resource and I'll add it here]()